 Useful Portals to Help Developing Countries

-Developing countries should consider the open-access model in Latin America when looking for a better way by which to disseminate scientific information.
+Developing countries should consider the open-access model in Latin America when looking for a better way to disseminate scientific information.
 Portals, such as the Global Open Access Portal (GOAP), are available to aid these countries.
 GOAP provides scientific information in 158 countries and outlines successful open-access implementation.
 It identifies the “key players, potential barriers, and opportunities” for those countries still in the policy-making process, and provides the following specifically to

 - Learn about the global open-access environment,